The Real Housewives Ultimate Girls Trip: Season 5: Roaring 20th (2026)

+Production

+Seasons 1–3

 The first season was filmed at the Triton Luxury Villa in Turks and Caicos Islands and features Cynthia Bailey, Luann de Lesseps, Teresa Giudice, Melissa Gorga, Kenya Moore, Kyle Richards and Ramona Singer.
 Vicki Gunvalson and Garcelle Beauvais both stated they were initially cast for the first season, but were unable to commit to the project due to the COVID-19 pandemic.
 Principal photography began in April 2021.
 The first season premiered on November 16, 2021.

 The second season was filmed in September 2021 at Dorinda Medley's Blue Stone Manor located in Great Barrington, Massachusetts.
 Officially titled The Real Housewives Ultimate Girls Trip: Ex-Wives Club, the second season features former Housewives stars who are no longer cast-members on their original series.
 The cast consists of Taylor Armstrong, Brandi Glanville, Gunvalson, Tamra Judge, Eva Marcille, Medley, Phaedra Parks and Jill Zarin.
 The second season premiered on June 23, 2022.

 Production on the third season began on July 18, 2022, in Thailand.
 The cast consists of Gizelle Bryant, Candiace Dillard Bassett, Heather Gay, Leah McSweeney, Alexia Nepola, Marysol Patton, Whitney Rose and Porsha Williams.
 Tinsley Mortimer was initially cast for the season but was replaced by Williams, citing "personal reasons" for her decision to exit.
 The third season, titled The Real Housewives Ultimate Girls Trip: Thailand, premiered on March 23, 2023.

+Unaired Ex-Wives Club: Morocco season

-On January 9, 2023, Bravo announced that the fourth season would be the second Ex-Wives Club, taking place in Marrakesh, Morocco.
-The cast includes returning housewives Glanville, Gunvalson, Marcille and Parks; as well as Camille Grammer, Caroline Manzo, Alex McCord and Gretchen Rossi joining as new additions.
+On January 9, 2023, Bravo announced a fourth season, the second Ex-Wives Club, taking place in Marrakesh, Morocco.
+The cast included returning housewives Glanville, Gunvalson, Marcille and Parks; as well as Camille Grammer, Caroline Manzo, Alex McCord and Gretchen Rossi joining as new additions.
+The season completed production but was indefinitely shelved after Manzo accused Glanville of sexual misconduct during filming, prompting an investigation into the allegations.
+On January 26, 2024, one year after production, Manzo filed a lawsuit, Caroline Manzo v.
+Bravo Media LLC et al., in New York State Court against Bravo Media LLC, Forest Productions Inc., Warner Bros.
+Entertainment Inc., NBCUniversal Media, LLC, Shed Media US Inc., and Peacock TV LLC.

+Seasons 4–5

-On May 15, 2023, Peacock announced that the fifth season, titled The Real Housewives Ultimate Girls Trip: RHONY Legacy, would take place in St. Barts.
+On May 15, 2023, Peacock announced that a fifth season, titled The Real Housewives Ultimate Girls Trip: RHONY Legacy, would take place in St. Barts.
+Following the indefinite shelving of Ex-Wives Club: Morocco, it premiered as the series' official fourth season on December 14, 2023.
 It featured former housewives from the first thirteen seasons of The Real Housewives of New York City, before it was recast for the fourteenth season.
 De Lesseps, Singer and Medley returned, and were joined by Sonja Morgan, Kristen Taekman and Kelly Killoren Bensimon.

-On August 2, 2023, Peacock announced that the RHONY Legacy season would air that December, while the second Ex-Wives Club would air as the fifth season.
-A teaser trailer confirming the cast was released on October 15, 2023.
-The fourth season premiered on December 14, 2023.